Tom Jones (singer): Rise to fame

 Eventually, Mills got Jones a recording contract with Decca.
 His first single, "Chills and Fever", was released in late 1964.
 It did not chart, but the follow-up, "It's Not Unusual", became an international hit after offshore pirate radio station Radio Caroline promoted it.
 The following year was the most prominent of Jones's career, making him one of the most popular vocalists of the British Invasion.
 In early 1965, "It's Not Unusual" reached No. 1 in the United Kingdom and the top ten in the United States.
 During 1965, Mills secured a number of film themes for Jones to record, including the James Bond film Thunderball, and What's New Pussycat? (written by Burt Bacharach and Hal David).
 Jones was sceptical about the latter song when first approached about it.
 He said when it was offered to him, he felt it was "sort of a backhanded compliment: 'I've got to have you, but this is the song.
 Jones said it took convincing from Bacharach to perform "What's New Pussycat?":

 "When I first heard it I thought, 'Christ!
 What the bloody hell do they want me to sing this for?'
 But Burt Bacharach explained, 'I want the big voice to sing this bloody crazy song.'
 And you put it on, it's a classic."

 Jones was awarded the Grammy Award for Best New Artist in 1966.
 During a filming break at Paramount Studios (1965) in Hollywood, Jones met Elvis Presley for the first time; he recalls Presley singing, "With These Hands" as he walked towards him from the film set.
 The two men became good friends.

 In 1966, Jones's popularity began to slip somewhat, causing Mills to reshape the singer's image into that of a crooner.
 Jones also began to sing broader material.
-Jones soon topped UK charts and reached the top 40 in US charts.
+He soon topped UK charts and reached the top 40 in US charts.
 Over the next few years he scored a string of hits on both sides of the Atlantic, including "I'll Never Fall in Love Again", "I'm Coming Home", and "Delilah", each of which reached No. 2 in the UK chart.